Adiiks/microservices-school/README.md

 - searching users (pagination) by names, lastname
 - getting list of users (pagination) based on faculty name
 - checking if teacher exists based on ID
+- getting list of teachers based on list of IDs
 ## Faculty Service

 Service for managing faculties (example: Faculty of Computer Science).
 Service offers following features: